Finn’s magic

 Finn’s Vision

-Finn’s input to having this guitar made was immeasurable.
-While he fully respected my knowledge and experience regarding the materials and constructional principles, it was Finn’s razor sharp vision, of how this guitar should be, that lit the way throughout the process – even if he didn’t perhaps fully realize it in every turn at the time of the making.
+Finn’s input in having this guitar made was immeasurable.
+While he fully respected my knowledge and experience regarding the materials and construction principles, it was Finn’s razor-sharp vision of how this guitar should be that lit the way throughout the process — even if he didn’t perhaps fully realize it at every turn during the making.

 I Can Only Make This Worse!

 A great example is the raven inlays on the fretboard.
-Finn asked for my input.
-“Could you please make me drafts”, he asked me.
-And while saying so, he attached his own draft – just a sketch for the sake of brainstorming, he said – which I looked at, thinking: “Man, I can only make this worse.
+Finn asked for my input, saying, “Could you please make me drafts?”
+As he said this, he attached his own draft — just a sketch for the sake of brainstorming, he said — which I looked at, thinking: “Man, I can only make this worse.
 It is ready!”

 The guitar specifications